Visiting Australia? What to Know Before You Go

 Shop around for a plan that’s best for you.

-And keep in mind, we call them “mobile phones” here, not cell phones!
+And if you’re visiting Australia for the first time, keep in mind, we call them “mobile phones” here, not cell phones!

 7. Sign up for airline sales before heading over